Yosrahabouria/OccasionLink/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+#Technologies Used
+Angular
+Bootstrap

+#Contributing

+Fork the repository.
+Create a new branch (git checkout -b feature/my-feature).
+Commit your changes (git commit -am 'Add my feature').
+Push to the branch (git push origin feature/my-feature).
+Create a new Pull Request.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.